 Events allow you to trigger your journeys unitarily to send messages, in real-time, to the individual flowing into the journey.
 In the event configuration, you configure the events expected in the journeys.
 The incoming events’ data is normalized following the Adobe Experience Data Model (XDM).
 Events come from Streaming Ingestion APIs for authenticated and unauthenticated events (such as Adobe Mobile SDK events).
 Learn more about events in this section.

-Journey Optimizer comes with built-in message capabilities: you can design your content and publish your message.
+Journey Optimizer comes with built-in message capabilities: you can create your messages within a journey and design your content.
 If you are using a third-party system to send your messages, for example Adobe Campaign, create a custom action.
 Learn more about actions in this in this section.